awsdocs/amazon-ses-developer-guide/doc-source/verify-domain-procedure.md

 The following procedure shows you how to verify a domain using the Amazon SES console\.
 If you want to use the Amazon SES API instead, see the [Amazon Simple Email Service API Reference](https://docs.aws.amazon.com/ses/latest/APIReference/)\.

+**Note**
+As an alternative to completing the procedure in this section, you can also enable [Easy DKIM](easy-dkim.md)\.
+When Amazon SES detects that you've added the DKIM records to the DNS configuration for a domain, you can start sending email from that domain, even if you haven't already completed the procedure in this section\.

 **To verify a domain**

 1. Go to your [ verified domain list](https://console.aws.amazon.com/ses/home?#verified-senders-domain:) in the Amazon SES console, or follow these instructions to navigate to it: